clement-fouque/clementfouque.com/blog/content/posts/why-i-chose-a-static-site-generator-for-my-blog-and-how-i-built-it/index.md

 ![Untitled](Untitled.png)

 Then, I cloned the repository locally.
 I'm a big fan of GitHub Desktop as I don't need to remember the Git commands.
 I added a _.gitignore_ file generated from [toptal.com](https://www.toptal.com/developers/gitignore?templates=git,macos,visualstudiocode,hugo) with modules _git_, _MacOS_, _VisualStudioCode_, and _Hugo_.
-Due to the structure of my project (Hugo site in a subfolder), I modified the folder exceptions related to Hugo by adding _blog/_.
+Due to the structure of my project (the Hugo site is in a subfolder), I modified the folder exceptions related to Hugo by adding _blog/_.
 I have the following:

 ```
 ### Hugo ###